Birth of an NPC (part 1)

 The Warden was soon assigned a clue related to some weapons Zahra was trying to identify.
 So we came up with a character that fit both as a warden and a weapon enthusiast — Sir Gunsalot, an Arthurian knight who always carries a bunch of weapons with him.
 We thought this was unique and would help players realize that he was the one to talk to about the weapons.
 His personality was that of a noble, stereotypical medieval knight.

 The Janitor became a comedic relief character in our paper prototype — a grumpy man who complains about Zahra getting the newly cleaned floor dirty.
 He pretends to be a full RIFT agent on his free time, but RIFT keeps him on cleaning duty because he's actually the Best Janitor in All Dimensions.
 We also toyed with the idea of having several of him in RIFT headquarters — RIFT hired alternate versions of him at every dimension.
-He was still “the Janitor”, we didn’t come up with good names for him yet.
+He was still “the Janitor”, as we didn’t come up with good names for him yet.

 At this point, the characters were developed enough to take the next step forward.
 We had defined their roles and some basic personality.
 Now we were ready to leave these doodles and get the Art Team on board!

-Check out Part 2 of this article with the actual creation process of the characters, coming soon!
+Check out Part 2 of this article with the actual creation process of the characters!

 Unai Cabezón worked as Narrative Director and Programmer in Double Cross, and as Technical Director in Runbow.

 He loves running Dungeons & Dragons games, consuming media in strict chronological order, and discussing the Star Wars Expanded Universe.